 The show becomes a ‘cry wolf’ tale.
 Nobody believes Billy, not the cops (Richard Roundtree, Kathleen Bailey) or his friends.
 Willard knows this, and terrorizes Billy in the classroom.
 The boy eventually turns to Ron Devereaux (Elliott Gould), a retired family friend with police connections.
 But we already know that something is not right at the Willard household, where the angry teacher coddles his mentally-challenged little brother Stanley (Michael J. Pollard).
 Not only does the pair use Willard’s vintage Cadillac to kidnap hookers off the street, they maintain a full Black Mass Altar in the basement, for human sacrifices.
 The police receive insights on Satanic killers from an expert (Henry Gibson, un-billed).

 Night Visitor has a remarkable cast for a low-budget horror thriller, that’s for sure.
 Originally associated with Alan King, director Rupert Hitzig produced the pictures Electra Glide in Blue (uncredited), Wolfen and Jaws 3-D. The actors came on board through Rupert’s impressive personal connections.
 Perhaps a couple of careers were at low ebb, but they’re all real names that mean something on a cast list.
 Commercially speaking Shannon Tweed was possibly the biggest name at the time.
 The Playmate of the Year for 1982, she is described at Wiki as one of the most successful actresses of mainstream erotica.
 Rupert Hitzig clearly had faithful friends in The Biz, willing to step into his horror opus without a second thought.
-I heard no discouraging words during the show; I don’t think anybody felt cheated.
+I heard no discouraging words during the shoot; I don’t think anybody felt cheated.

 The movie needs those stars to keep our interest.
 Zachary Willard’s one-man devil cult lacks mystery or suspense.
-Effective spook scenes are few, although I like the approach to the house, through a ratty unkempt yard.
+Effective spook scenes are few, although I like the approach to the death house, through a ratty unkempt yard.
 The rough stuff is the capture and torture of a sacrifice victim, yet the violence is mostly subdued.
 The main unnamed victim (future adult movie actress Teri Weigel) spends several scenes with a bondage ball strapped in her mouth and makeup streaming down her face.
 Is it edgy or just ugly?
 I’m not sure I need to meet anyone who’s turned on by such content.

 The predictable storyline isn’t helped by thin characterizations.
 Having Derek Rydall (already a stunt performer) try to act like a 12-year old just doesn’t work, with the result that Billy comes off as a dope, or a filmmakers’ miscalculation.
 Elliott Gould is a trouper.
 He plays his cowardly ex- police lab technician in a low-key way that doesn’t add much excitement — even when he uses a pump shotgun to defend himself against a chainsaw.
 The actors playing the other kids seem too smart and mature for their roles, although Teresa Van Der Woude nicely supports Rydall in several scenes.